The 4 Best Methods for Attracting New Clients to Your Salon

 While you likely already have some loyal clients who regularly book with you, (because you make them look oh so ahh-may-zing) you may have noticed over time your client list slowly dwindles.
 People move away, disappear, or their styles change and they suddenly stop booking your services.
 Even the most loyal client in the world can all of a sudden ghost on you. 👻😢

 This seems to be the natural cycle of being in the industry.
-According to the top marketing firm in the UK, most hair and beauty businesses lose 10-25% of their clients each year.
+According to Lockhart Meyer, a top marketing firm in the UK, most hair and beauty businesses lose 10-25% of their clients each year.
 In other words, around half of your clients will disappear over the course of three years.
 Yikes!

 So to be successful in the hair and beauty industry, you need to be constantly bringing in a steady stream of new clients.

+So the eternal quest of how to get more beauty clients continues.
 To help you with this battle, we did some digging.
 And wow, we found THOUSANDS of tips and tricks for getting new clients.
-Google it and you’ll find endless articles with 101 ways to get new clients booking with you.
+Google it and you’ll find endless articles with 101 articles about how to get salon clients and how to get new clients booking appointments with you.
 These lists can be overwhelming, especially if you’re not sure where to start.

 1. Clean Up Your Online Profiles